How to Be a Better Defender in Soccer

 When the ball is received by an offensive player, a well-timed tackle can disrupt their attack and give your team a chance to regain possession.

-However, it’s important to remember that tackling should be a last resort, as mistiming a tackle can result in a foul, a counter-attack or even a red card.
+However, it’s important to remember that slide tackling should be a last resort, as mistiming a tackle can result in a foul, a counter-attack, or even a red card.
+No bueno!

 Defensive Positioning